 At the time, Kalibrr's business model was that companies had to pay to "unlock" a job applicant's contact information.
 And because the contact information was paid for, it was critical that the applicant respond or show up to the interview, otherwise the paid-for contact information was worthless.

 Clients began reporting that there was an increasing number of job applicants—whose contact information they've "bought"—that were not responding or showing up to interviews.

 How might we decrease incidents of jobseekers not showing up to scheduled interviews?

 Successful launch, pioneered with Indonesia.
 Key feature to signing top Indonesian enterprises.
 Decreased overall reported no-show incidents in Indonesia and Philippines

 Face-to-face candidate interviews are still the norm and usually required here in the Philippines.
-And, No-Show candidates (candidates who don't show up to a scheduled interview) has been a problem historically for recruiters.
+And, No-Show candidates—candidates who don't show up to a scheduled interview—has been a problem historically for recruiters.

 In our research, we found that (1) recruiters frequently sent out interview invites and/or reminders via SMS and that (2) the scheduling process was more complicated for bigger companies who had multiple interviewers from other teams.

-These automations meant more time to do more important work for all-around recruiters in smaller companies and a more streamlined and simplified scheduling process for recruiters and interviewers in bigger companies.
+These automations meant more time to do more important work for recruiters in smaller companies and a more streamlined and simplified scheduling process for recruiters and interviewers in bigger companies.

 Lastly, as a reactive effort to prevent No-Shows, the scheduler also allowed the recruiter to mark a candidate as a no-show if the candidate did not appear on the agreed schedule.
 This was reported back to Kalibrr who could flag the candidate for violating the code of conduct.
 And, in some occassions, refund the amount paid for the contact back to the company.